brianhigh/big-file-types/Big_Data_File_Formats.md

 Fortunately we have access to a server with 512 GB of RAM and 32 CPU cores.
 It also has an additional 2 TB of local storage available for temporary use.
-It runs Windows Server 2008 R2, 64 Bit.
+It runs Windows Server 2008 R2, 64 bit.
 We will use up to 1.5 TB of the local storage and will try to keep our memory consumption to no more than 256 GB.
 Most of the time, will only be using a few CPU cores, so load on the system should not be significant.
 By using local storage, we will reduce load on the